 bool? isNodeDedicated = poolNode.IsDedicated;

-When one or more nodes in a pool are preempted, a list nodes operation on the pool still returns those nodes.
+For Virtual Machine Configuration pools, when one or more nodes are preempted, a list nodes operation on the pool still returns those nodes.
 The current number of low-priority nodes remains unchanged, but those nodes have their state set to the Preempted state.
 Batch attempts to find replacement VMs and, if successful, the nodes go through Creating and then Starting states before becoming available for task execution, just like new nodes.

 Scale a pool containing low-priority VMs